marrold/Xiaomi_Mijia_Honeywell_Smoke_Alarm_Mount/README.md

 This is a mounting plate for the Xiaomi Mijia Honeywell Smoke Detector, the idea being it covers up any marks or paint differences when replacing an original, larger smoke alarm.

+**N.B:**
-N.B I: The Xiaomi Mijia Honeywell Smoke Detector is not compliant with British safety standards, and warns that it's only for use in China & Hong Kong.
+1. The Xiaomi Mijia Honeywell Smoke Detector is not compliant with British safety standards, and warns that it's only for use in China & Hong Kong.
 I use it along side multiple, compliant smoke detectors to ensure adequate protection.

-N.B II: I had some issues when attempting to import a DXF created from the SVG file into the laser cutter.
+2. I had some issues when attempting to import a DXF created from the SVG file into the laser cutter.
 The dimensions were off and the circles became warped.
 If you experience these issues, I highly recommend using the DXF from this repository.

 ## Images